The ghosts in 80s horror movie Poltergeist aren’t just for scares. They shine a light on family, childhood – and what comes after death.

 The Freeling family are living the American dream: three kids, a beautiful home and room for a pool.
-But when 5-year-old Carol Anne hears voices coming from the TV, it’s the start of a nightmare that sees the little girl spirited away by “the TV people” haunting the family home.
+But when 5-year-old Carol Anne hears voices in the TV, it’s the start of a nightmare that sees the little girl snatched by spirits haunting the family home.

 The end of childhood

 Growing up is hard to do, a truth that cinema, literature and society returns to time and again.
-Poltergeist’s haunting builds on this same metaphor.
+Poltergeist’s haunting builds on this same idea.

-In Poltergeist, it’s 5-year-old Carol Anne (Heather O’Rourke) who attracts ghosts, while schoolgirl Dana (Dominique Dunne) attracts openly lecherous builders.
-Incidentally, this latter scene may have passed without note at the time, but is downright creepy now.
+In Poltergeist, it’s 5-year-old Carol Anne (Heather O’Rourke) who attracts ghosts, while older sis Dana (Dominique Dunne) attracts openly lecherous builders.
+Incidentally, that latter scene may have passed without note at the time, but is downright creepy now.

 Yet it’s not just the children who must grow up.
 Parents Diane (JoBeth Williams) and Steve (Craig T. Nelson) are themselves still adolescents who smoke pot and jump on the bed.
 Diane in particular has a lot of growing up to do on-screen.